docarray/docarray/README.md

 <!-- start elevator-pitch -->

-DocArray is a libaray for **nested, unstructured data**, including text, image, audio, video, 3D mesh.
+DocArray is a libaray for nested, unstructured data such as text, image, audio, video, 3D mesh.
 Its Pythonic interface allows deep learning engineers to easily manipulate, embed, search, recommend and transfer the data.

 🌌 **All data types**: super-expressive data structure for representing complicated/mixed/nested text, image, video, audio, 3D mesh data.

-🧑‍🔬 **Data science powerhouse**: easy-to-use functions for facilitating data scientists work on embedding, matching, visualizing, evaluating unstructured data via Torch/Tensorflow/ONNX/PaddlePaddle.
+🧑‍🔬 **Data science powerhouse**: easy-to-use functions for facilitating data scientists work on embedding, matching, visualizing, evaluating via Torch/Tensorflow/ONNX/PaddlePaddle.

-🚡 **Portable**: ready to wire at any time with efficient and compact serialization from/to Protobuf, binary, JSON, CSV, dataframe.
+🚡 **Portable**: ready to wire at anytime with efficient and compact serialization from/to Protobuf, binary, JSON, CSV, dataframe.

 <!-- end elevator-pitch -->